 If you are a minor or a person with a guardian obtaining healthcare that is not related to reproductive health, your parent or legal guardian may have the right to access your medical record and make certain decisions regarding the uses and disclosures of your health information.

 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in our facility and on our website.
 The Notice contains the effective date on the first page.

-If you believe your privacy rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services.
-To file a complaint with us, contact: "The Privacy Official" at the Virginia League for Planned Parenthood.
-All complaints must be submitted in writing.
+If you believe your privacy rights have been violated, you may file a complaint with us or with the United States Secretary of the Department of Health and Human Services.
+To file a complaint with us, contact: “The Privacy Officer at the Virginia League for Planned Parenthood.”
+All complaints must be submitted in writing to 515 Newtown Road, Virginia Beach, VA 23462.
 You will not be penalized for filing a complaint.

 USES OF HEALTH INFORMATION REQUIRING AN AUTHORIZATION

 The following uses and disclosures of health information will be made only with your written permission:

 - Uses and disclosures of protected health information for marketing purposes